Pattern Matching - C# Guide

 [!NOTE] The compiler does not emit a warning in those cases where a

-case has been written but will never execute.
-This is consistent with currentswitch
+defaultcase has been written but will never execute.
+This is consistent with currentswitchstatement behavior where all possible cases have been listed.

-The third rule introduces uses where a var
+The third rule introduces uses where a var case may be useful.
+Imagine

 that you're doing a pattern match where the input is a string and you're